Friday, August 8, 2025

 Sunday, August 3, 2025

-Kismet marries Gary, the somewhat hapless scion of a local sugar beet farming empire, even though she is in love with someone else.
-Also looming over the novel, Gary has an ominous secret that gets revealed before the novel's end.
-Along the way, we get a few comments on small-town life--indeed, the entire novel is about a community entirely involved in each others' business.
+Early in the novel, Kismet marries Gary, the somewhat hapless scion of a local sugar beet farming empire.
+She does this even though she is in love with another young man, the brilliant high-school drop out, Hugo.
+Also looming over the novel, Gary has an ominous secret that gets revealed close to the novel's end.
+Along the way, we get some vignettes that provide incisive commentary on small-town life.
+Indeed, the entire novel is about a community entirely involved in each others' business.

 In this opening scene, Gary and Kismet are out driving.